-iii. the applicant is required to make a diligent search to locate all wells not listed in the public record.
+iii. only information of public record is required to be included on the map(s), however, the applicant is required to make a diligent search to locate all wells not listed in the public record.

 iv. for water wells on the facility property and adjacent property, submit a tabulation of well depth, water level, owner, chemical analysis, and other pertinent data.
 If these wells do not exist, submit this information for a minimum of three other wells in the area of review or a statement why this information was not included.